jdoleary/Spellmasons/TasksLongTerm.md

     - CoverArt
     - Better Game Name
       - Think of "Into the Breach", "Binding of Isaac", and "Faster than light".
 They all communicate seriousness
+      - Tower/Guild of Spell Makers? (don't use the word "weavers" due to name conflicts with other bad games)
   - Chores
     - Make executable with Electron
     - Include WebsocketPie and make hosting for friends simple
   - Publish via [Steamworks](https://partner.steamgames.com/steamdirect) / Itch.io
     - Trailer
       - "The most creative spell-weaving game you've never heard of"
+      - Make sure it's CLEAR what is going on in the trailer (don't be like StitchCraft)
     - Keys to streamers and youtubers

 ## Elements